efkas18/simulations-ml-dl/Food101/readme.md

        * ...
        * label_N (directory contains images representing object of label_N)
 2. The cell which proceeds to download the dataset for simulations, can be commented after the download.
 Furthermore, the URL of !wget command can be replaced with your own.
 Note that if the downloaded dataset is not as the structure explained at **Note 1**, then it is necessary to modified it !
-3. In order to run at resonable time the model, it is necessary a system with **NVIDIA GPU**, because the tensor oparations are a lot for CPU to handle them.
+3. A reasonable running time could be successed by using **NVIDIA GPU**, because operations with tensors are heavily time consuming process for a CPU.